simonesestito/escape_earth/README.md

     You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

+_Google Play and the Google Play logo are trademarks of Google LLC._